Semaglutide for Obesity

 The trial does not specify if you need to stop taking your current medications, but it does exclude those who have changed their chronic medication type or dosage in the past 3 months.
 It also excludes those who have used medications known to affect weight in the last 6 months.

-How is the drug semaglutide unique for treating obesity?
+What is the effectiveness track record for semaglutide in treating obesity?

 Adults aged 18-70 wanting to lose weight, with a BMI ≥ 30 or ≥ 27 with obesity-related health issues.
 Must not be pregnant, able to consent, and plan to stay in Philadelphia for the study duration.
 Excludes those with uncontrolled diabetes or hypertension, recent pancreatitis or cancer history, severe psychiatric disorders, recent weight loss drugs use, and certain cardiovascular conditions.